Pain In The Neck

 Sleeping in Bed

 Sleeping in bed is another matter.
-Three key factors are the sleeping position, the mattress and the pillow.
+Three key factors for neck pain are the sleeping position, the mattress and the pillow.
 Neck pain is the result of the neck not being in a “neutral position” – laterally in line with the rest of the spine while maintaining normal front-to-back curvature.
 Since the body, including the neck, is relaxed, the sleeping position is the determining factor, influenced by the mattress and the pillow.

 Sleeping on the back is naturally the best for the neck, as well as the rest of the spine.
 Generally, only a little lift for the head is needed to maintain the natural curve of the cervical vertebrae.
 How much is actually needed depends on the firmness of the mattress.
 For the back, the best is on the firm side of medium to medium firm (7-8 on a scale of 10).
 The rule is the heavier the sleeper, the firmer the mattress.
 As a little more firmness or extra height under the lumbar helps support the lower spine for many sleepers, so a little more support under the neck provides more comfort for many.